bochoven/munkirecipes/manifests/conditional_items/README.md

 More efficient
 --------------

-The easiest wat is to add separate scripts to the `conditions` directory, but if you care about efficiency, you could merge them together so the client only has to write to the `ConditionalItems.plis` once
+The easiest wat is to add separate scripts to the `conditions` directory, but if you care about efficiency, you could merge them together so the client only has to write to the `ConditionalItems.plist` once

 Writing conditional scripts
 ---------------------------